 For the purposes of this statement, we understand equity, diversity, and inclusion to mean the following:

 Equity exists when responsibilities, resources, and opportunities are distributed fairly and justly among all group members and done so in a manner that works to resolve historical and current disadvantages for under-represented and marginalized groups.

-Diversity refers to a broad range of human differences, including but not limited to ethnicity, race, gender, gender identity, sexual orientation, socio-economic position, ability, religion, and national origin.
+Diversity refers to a broad range of human differences, including but not limited to ethnicity, race, gender, gender identity, sexual orientation, socio-economic position, ability, age, religion, and national origin.
 Further, as an academic institution, we are informed by diverse knowledge sharing practices and ways of thought.

 Inclusion exists when all community members are recognized, respected, and welcomed, as well as enabled to freely engage with, question, and shape the community’s activities.
 A critical aspect of inclusion is being mindful of the impact that differences in power and privilege can have on perceptions, experiences, relationships, and freedom of expression.

 SFU Library investment and commitment

 The SFU Library invests in and commits to equity, diversity, and inclusion through:

 Our staffing and culture